-A project of the LCRC, The Learning Community is comprised of topical Learning Community Groups (LCGs) which consist of a cadre of agencies that are currently working on a program or service delivery strategy related to specific anti-poverty focus areas.
+The Learning Community is the hub for the CSBG Network to share innovative approaches and access proven strategies to move families and communities forward.
+Comprised of topical Learning Community Groups (LCGs), members of The Learning Community consist of a cadre of agencies that are currently working on a program or service delivery strategy related to specific anti-poverty focus areas.

-- Discussing “what works”;
+- Discussing what works;

 - Sharing data findings;